-Students can enrol through registration forms on the website, e-mails, telephone calls, and in person.
+Students can enroll through registration forms on the website, e-mails, telephone calls, and in person.
 If you visit the Mississauga First Aid website, there is a registration form you can use to sign up for a class.
 E-mails and telephone calls can also be used but expect to be entertained during business hours only.
-The same goes for in person enrolment.
+The same goes for in-person enrolment.

-Before a student starts training, full settlement of the fees is needed so students aren’t distracted about additional expenses while training.
+Before a student starts training, a full settlement of the fees is needed so students aren’t distracted by additional expenses while training.
 Full fees include taxes, tuition, certificates, and registration fees.
-Even workplace approved training manuals are available to students.
-In the case of a drop out, full refunds are given as long as a 72 hour notice is given beforehand.
+Even workplace-approved training manuals are available to students.
+In the case of a dropout, full refunds are given as long as a 72-hour notice is given beforehand.

 Did You Know?